Rei-SwitchBot/faq/en-us/Indoor Cam.md

 However, to secure your privacy, decoding or converting the stored media in the microSD Card to other formats is unavailable.
 All info in the SD card is encrypted by default.
 SwitchBot also applied financial-grade encryption technology to protect your data on the mobile phone and the network.
 Your data should belong to you alone.

-Should you run into any other problem, feel free to reach your SwitchBot support team in our App Feedback under the Profile section, or reach us with the popup icon on this page.

 ---